 Each group session begins with a learning opportunity that addresses individual strengths and resiliency.
 Team members share responsibility for introducing new resiliency activities to the group and encourage one another to regularly practice these new skills in an effort to address vicarious trauma and staff-burnout.

-Interested in implementing Stress-Less on your own team?
+Interested in implementing SLI on your own team?
 Click here to learn more.